zalando/postgres-operator/docs/administrator.md

 lead to K8s removing this field from the manifest due to its [handling of null fields](https://kubernetes.io/docs/concepts/overview/object-management-kubectl/declarative-config/#how-apply-calculates-differences-and-merges-changes).
-Then the resultant manifest will not contain the necessary change, and the operator will respectively do noting with the existing source ranges.
+Then the resultant manifest will not contain the necessary change, and the operator will respectively do nothing with the existing source ranges.

 ## Running periodic 'autorepair' scans of K8s objects